 And in the end, it’s so worth it because when you look back you’ll have a collection of memories with “walls soak in rich sounds of laughter and loving”.

 Well, there you have it…how I’m tackling my fear of having people over to my home.
 I’d love to hear techniques you’ve used to overcome hospitality anxiety…

 No seriously, PLEASE give me your ideas because I’m looking for more help.
 (Don’t make a girl beg!)

-One of the very last things my 87 year old grandfather said to my dad was “I should have eaten less cheeseburgers.”
+One of the very last things my 87-year-old grandfather said to my dad was “I should have eaten fewer cheeseburgers.”